wad11656/XMB-Item-Hider-PSP/README.md

       <li>Game > "Memory Stick" duplicates.</li>
       <li>If <code>HIDE_ALL_EXTRAS = 2</code> in <code>xmbih.ini</code>,
-      "Memory Stick" in the Category to the right of the Settings category duplicates.</li>
+      "Memory Stick" in the Category to the right of the "Settings" category duplicates.</li>
     </ul>
   </td>
   <td>https://youtu.be/v4vyOVKliQ0</td>